harmlessMajority/calc-notes/taop33.md

 ## 5.3 Traveling salesman problem (TSP)
 The traveling salesman otherwise known as the minimum hamlitoncykle problem asks to find cheapest possible hamiltoncycle for a given graph.

 Generally this problem is fairly complicated.
 It can however be relaxed to finding the cheapest 1-tree.
-A one tree is a spanning tree for the nodes $N / \{1\}$ connected to node one by two edges.
+A one tree is a spanning tree for the nodes $N / \lbrace 1\rbrace $ connected to node one by two edges.

-As such, to find the cheapest 1-tree we begin by finding the minimum spanning tree for the nodes $N / \{1\}$, by using either prim or krusgals algorithm.
+As such, to find the cheapest 1-tree we begin by finding the minimum spanning tree for the nodes $N / \lbrace 1\rbrace$, by using either prim or krusgals algorithm.
 We then add the two cheapest edges connecting to 1 to form a minimal 1-tree.

 Every hamliton cycle is a 1-tree but not vice verca.
 Every 1-tree that is not a hamlitoncycle simply failes to meet its node requirement.
 Recall that a hamliton cycle by definition is a cycle that traverses each node only once.
 Therefore
 $$\forall i \in N : \delta(i) = 2$$